 Main Line Kitchen Design compares the cabinet storage space difference between framed and frameless cabinets.

 Many homeowners select European frameless cabinetry over more classic framed cabinetry because they want additional storage.
 This isn’t surprising since maximize storage space is often the reason for many kitchen design decisions.
-However, often the reasoning behind selecting frameless over framed cabinetry is flawed or the advantage is overvalued.
+However, often the reasoning behind selecting frameless vs framed cabinetry is flawed or the advantage is overvalued.

 Let’s examine how both these type cabinets are constructed first.